2025 -2026 Foundations Certificate Program Curriculum and Class Summary

 SUGGESTED READING

-• Jung, C.G.
+- Jung, C.G.
 (1953).
 The Transcendent Function, CW8, pgs.
 67 – 91.
 Bollingen Foundation, New York, NY.

-• Miller, Jeffrey C. (2004).
+- Miller, Jeffrey C. (2004).
 The Transcendent Function, Chapter 7.
-State University of New York Press
+State University of New York Press.

 FACULTY

-The Symbolic Life: Religious Function of the Psyche
+COURSE TITLE: Alchemy and the Religious Function of the Psyche

-PRESENTER: Jason Smith, MA., IAAP
+PRESENTER: Jason Smith, MA, IAAP

 COURSE DESCRIPTION